Single variable response curves

 Details

-The response curves are generated with all other variables set to their mean values (or mode for categorical variables), calculated either from the presence localities (if averages_from = "pr") or from the combined set of presence and background localities (if averages_from = "pr_bg").
+The response curve for a variable of interest is generated with all other variables set to their mean values (or mode for categorical variables), calculated either from the presence records (if averages_from = "pr") or the combined set of presence and background records (if averages_from = "pr_bg").

 For categorical variables, a bar plot is generated with error bars showing variability across models (if multiple models are included).